Google’s September 2022 Core Update has now finished rolling out, as of 26th September 2022.

 So let’s walk through these common gut reactions.
-Since they aren’t going away (not even during a global pandemic), here’s what you need to know to stay calm and collected in the face of all those invasive questions running through your mind.
+Since they aren’t going away, here’s what you need to know to stay calm and collected in the face of all those invasive questions running through your mind.

 “What have I done wrong?”